leemthai/sniper/docs/zones/key zones.md

         price_recalc_threshold_pct: 0.01,
 Then we can audit cloning and see if anything to fix (though I don't want get into another massive debugging day.
 Just wanna check if we have massive clones going on we can avoid.
 Small clones are fine tbh.)

-# Price change triggers
-Retest with value very low value again here;
-        price_recalc_threshold_pct: 0.01,
-Just to be sure
-Soon I will need retest this as well......
-We need to test this as well....
-        price_recalc_threshold_pct: 0.01,

-# Why have low wick and high wick zones largely disappeared?
-No idea.
-Maybe just the new pair collection?
-Nah
-OR they just tend to disappear as you reduce PH?

 # Info: New repo is called 'sniper'
 Easy enough to rename if needed
 Pages is set up but app not running coz coding issues (see WASM Version not running)

 # Tuesday
 Completey get rid of crate:: calls from app.rs coz I pasted that all in again.... and main.rs and anywhere else....